Anomaly Detection AI: Benefits, Techniques, and Challenges

 Product managers shoulder a significant responsibility that extends beyond mere reliance on other departments for monitoring and alerts.
 It is crucial to maintain consistent quality and proper functionality of a product from its initial release through each subsequent update and feature addition.
 With continuous evolution in products, abnormal behaviors can readily emerge.
 Neglecting to monitor these product irregularities can lead to substantial financial losses and harm the reputation of a brand.

-Anomaly detection plays a core role in predictive analytics, providing valuable insights for product-based businesses, notably in the following areas:
+AI-based anomaly detection plays a core role in predictive analytics, providing valuable insights for product-based businesses, notably in the following areas:

 • Fintech: For fintech firms, security is paramount due to the sensitive nature of financial transactions they handle.
 AD systems empower fintech companies to stay one step ahead of sophisticated cyber threats.